illuxiza/ts-rustable/packages/utils/README.md

 # @rustable/utils

 This is the utilities package of the Rustable project, providing fundamental utilities and type management functionalities.
-The package implements essential features like type identification, object cloning, hashing, and string manipulation.
+The package implements essential features like type identification, object cloning, hashing, string manipulation, and mutable references.

 ## Installation